-5.1.31 Policy ST1 identifies a requirement to deliver a minimum of 21 new pitches for Gypsy and Travellers by 2029, with a further 21 pitches up to 2038.
-The Bassetlaw Gypsy and Traveller Accommodation Needs Assessment Update, 202212 notes that the Local Plan can make provision for a five year supply on existing authorised Gypsy and Traveller sites or by requiring current arrangements on sites owned by or leased to Gypsies and Travellers to be formalised or intensified.
+5.1.32 Policy ST1 identifies a requirement to deliver a minimum of 49 new permanent pitches for Gypsy and Travellers by 2037-2038, with 27 pitches provided by 2028-2029.
+The Bassetlaw Gypsy and Traveller Accommodation Needs Assessment Update, 202214 notes that the Local Plan can meet identified needs for the first ten years of the plan by establishing or re-establishing pitches within existing sites; and/or by requiring current arrangements on sites owned by or leased to Gypsies and Travellers to be formalised or intensified.
 Policy ST30 identifies that this land should be considered first when seeking to meet the needs of Gypsies and Travellers.
-The evidence12 indicates that there is no requirement for new sites for Travelling Showpeople in Bassetlaw.
+The evidence14 indicates that there is no requirement for new sites for Travelling Showpeople in Bassetlaw.